arkadijs/opengl-rust/README.md

-### Learning Rust by writing a simple rasterizer implementation
+### Learning Rust by writing a simple renderer implementation

 After using Scala for several years and learning Go for random system tools, I decided to start with Rust.
-No challenges suitable for Rust were encountered until I bumped into this [tutorial](http://habrahabr.ru/post/248153/) (in Russian).
+No challenges suitable for Rust were encountered until I bumped into this [tutorial](http://habrahabr.ru/post/248153/) (in Russian), available and up-to-date [in English](https://github.com/ssloy/tinyrenderer/wiki).
 I love [OpenGL hacks](http://idea.hosting.lv/a/gfx/quakeshots.html)!

 Day 1 is complete.
 Learned tons of nice and not-very-nice things about Rust.